bmann/bmcgarden/_notes/Radicle.md

 > Radicle adopts a local-first, peer-to-peer (P2P) architecture, which draws inspiration from Secure Scuttlebutt (SSB) and Bitcoin’s [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network).

 > Peer connections in Radicle are secured thanks to a [Noise protocol](http://www.noiseprotocol.org/noise.html) handshake.
 Radicle uses the [Noise XK](https://noiseexplorer.com/patterns/XK/) pattern specifically, just like the Lightning Network with the Node ID as the _static key_.
 This requires nodes to know the Node IDs of their peers before connecting to them, which takes place through the exchange of peer information over the gossip protocol.

+## Experimenting

+My repository ID is `rad:z2mhGieNQ2Q22sHpW6FLoLmnUS1ax`.
+It's the source code for the contents of this site.